Westfield Carousel: 2000s

 Further minor redevelopment occurred in the 2000s.
 Harris Scarfe closed in 2001 and was replaced with a larger Red Dot, Chain Reaction, Retravision and Drummond Golf.
 This portion of the centre was further reconfigured in 2008, following the departure of Lincraft, Red Dot and Chain Reaction.
 The minor redevelopment included a new mall with JB Hi-Fi, Kathmandu, The Reject Shop, Good Life Health Clubs and a number of banks and restaurants.

 2010s

 In 2015, Rebel was refurbished.
 Later that year, an iPlay arcade opened next to the cinema.
 In June 2016, Red Dot Stores opened near Best & Less.
 The food court, amenities and car park were also upgraded and opened late 2016.

 In early 2017, construction commenced on a $350 million redevelopment of Westfield Carousel.
 The introduction of David Jones was planned to anchor a new fashion mall home to more than 60 new stores, a multi-deck carpark, an open-air lifestyle and leisure precinct, a fully refurbished 14-screen Hoyts cinema and 12 new restaurants.
 Upon completion, Westfield Carousel became the largest shopping centre in Western Australia.
 The redevelopment was officially opened on 30 August 2018.

+2020s

+From 6 October 2023, Westfield Carousel began large scale Friday night trading, becoming the first suburban shopping centre in Perth to do so.
+This has since ceased, with most retailers reverting solely to Thursday night trading for much of the year.
+A small proportion of tenants — including Coles, Kmart, and Woolworths — continue to trade late on all weeknights excluding public holidays.